Free temporary Australia phone number to receive SMS online (+61)

 Try two or three, then stop guessing.

-If the code doesn't arrive after a couple of tries on different free lines, the app is blocking it.
+If the code doesn't arrive after a couple of tries on different free numbers, the app is blocking it.
 Don't keep refreshing for an hour, just switch to a private one.

-A line that just appeared online has fewer people on it, so your message is less likely to get buried and delivery is quicker.
+A number that just appeared online has fewer people on it, so your message is less likely to get buried and delivery is quicker.
 Here's the quick way to find a fresh one:

 How to use a free Australia number, step by step